Lorti/manu.ninja/_posts/2015-12-01-simple-svg-icon-system-using-symbol.md

 </svg>
 ~~~

-Symbols can then be referenced by using the `xlink:href` attribute, which works with inlined as well referenced files.
+Symbols can then be referenced by using the `xlink:href`{:.html} attribute, which works with inlined as well as referenced files.

 ~~~ html
 <svg>